-1. Approved eligible equipment and services requested during the first two application filing windows must be received or delivered between July 1, 2021 and June 30, 2023, and therefore must be invoiced by August 29, 2023.
-Approved equipment and up to 12 months of recurring services requested during the third application filing window must be received or delivered between July 1, 2022 and December 31, 2023, and therefore must be invoiced by February 29, 2024.
-See also 47 CFR section 54.1711(e).

-- 2. Applicants and service providers are required to submit reimbursement requests and invoices for prospective purchases within 60 days from the date of the funding commitment decision letter; a revised funding commitment decision letter approving a post commitment change or a successful appeal of a previously denied or reduced funding commitment; or service delivery date, whichever is later.
-See 47 CFR section 54.1711(d) and (e).. - 3.
+- 1. In general, approved eligible equipment and services requested during the first two application filing windows must be received or delivered between July 1, 2021 and June 30, 2023, and must be invoiced by October 30, 2023.
+On May 12, 2023, the Commission extended the service delivery deadline for certain first and second filing window applicants that received a late-issued FCDL or RFCDL.
+See May 12, 2023 Public Notice for further detail about these extended service delivery deadlines.
+Approved equipment and up to 12 months of recurring services requested during the third application filing window must be received or delivered between July 1, 2022 and June 30, 2024, and must be invoiced by August 29, 2024.
+See also 47 CFR section 54.1711(e). - 2.
+Applicants and service providers are required to submit reimbursement requests and invoices for prospective purchases within 60 days from the date of the funding commitment decision letter; a revised funding commitment decision letter approving a post commitment change or a successful appeal of a previously denied or reduced funding commitment; or service delivery date, whichever is later.
+See 47 CFR section 54.1711(d) and (e). - 3.
 For recurring services that are invoiced on a monthly or periodic basis, approved applicants may invoice within 60 days after the last date of service instead of invoicing on a monthly basis or other periodic basis.
-For example, if an approved applicant receives monthly or periodic services through June 30, 2023, they must invoice by no later than August 29, 2023 (i.e., 60 days after the last date of service). - 4.
-For equipment or other non-recurring services that have not been received when the applicant submitted their first or second filing window application, applicants may use June 30, 2023 as the service delivery date and invoice within 60 days after the date of funding commitment decision letter (FCDL); a revised funding commitment decision letter (RFCDL) approving a post-commitment change or a successful appeal of a previously denied or reduced funding; or the service delivery date, whichever date is later.
-For equipment and other non-recurring services that have not been received when the applicant submitted their third filing window application, applicants may use December 31, 2023 as the service delivery date and invoice within 60 days of the date of the FCDL; the date of the RFCDL approving a post-commitment change or a successful appeal of previously denied or reduced funding; or the service delivery date, whichever date is later.
+For example, if an approved applicant receives monthly or periodic services through June 30, 2024, they must invoice by no later than August 29, 2024 (i.e., 60 days after the last date of service). - 4.
+For equipment or other non-recurring services that have not been received when the applicant submitted their first or second filing window application, applicants were allowed to use June 30, 2023 as the service delivery date and invoice within 60 days after the date of funding commitment decision letter (FCDL); a revised funding commitment decision letter (RFCDL) approving a post-commitment change or a successful appeal of a previously denied or reduced funding; or the service delivery date, whichever date is later.
+For equipment and other non-recurring services that have not been received when the applicant submitted their third filing window application, applicants are allowed to use June 30, 2024 as the service delivery date and invoice within 60 days of the date of the FCDL; the date of the RFCDL approving a post-commitment change or a successful appeal of previously denied or reduced funding; or the service delivery date, whichever date is later.
 See also 47 CFR section 54.1711(d) and (e).